Dining Precincts in Sydney

 You’re spoilt for choice, some of Sydney’s best restaurants call the inner city home.
 Head to buzzy Macleay Street in Potts Point to wine and dine in style Franca Brasserie, Cho Cho San, Macleay St Bistro and The Apollo.
 Down the hill, Woolloomooloo Wharf is lined with restaurants overlooking the harbour, such as Otto.

 Crown Street in nearby Surry Hills has an edgier vibe.
-Sip a craft gin at Four Pillars’ micro distillery, have a beer and pizza at The Dolphin or cocktail at Bartolo.
+Sip a craft gin at the Four Pillars micro-distillery, have a beer and pizza at The Dolphin, sip on a glass of wine at The Winery, dulge in modern Lebanaese cooking at Nour or order a cocktail at Bartolo.
 The neighbourhood is also home to great restaurants such as Firedoor and Porteno.

-Kensington Street in Chippendale is home to Spice Alley, a lantern-strung laneway lined with Asian street food stalls, as well as swish restaurants like Mekong, Olio and Gavroche.
-Finish the night with a cocktail at Gin Lane or The Clare.
+Kensington Street in Chippendale is home to Spice Alley, a lantern-strung laneway lined with Asian street food stalls, as well as swish restaurants like Mekong, Automata does set menus with fancy flair.
+Finish the night with a cocktail at Gin Lane or The Clare. and Gavroche.
+Nearby,

 Dixon Street in Chinatown is where you go for Chinese cuisine – don’t miss the Friday Night Market when the street is packed with food stalls.
 The new Darling Square precinct, just behind Darling Harbour, is home to Steam Mill Lane and Little Hay Street, vibrant outdoor dining strips where you can feast on Thai, Japanese, American-style fried chicken, Italian and more.